b-e-p/bep/README.md

 ## The basic commands are as follows:

+(Note, for all commands, only specify the language arg if wanting to install a package under a version other than the system default version)

 ###To install packages:

 ```
 # A single package:
-(note, only specify the language arg if wanting to install a package under a version other than the system default version)
 bep [--language=python_version] install pkg

 # All packages specified in the .bep_packages file: